Frequently Asked Questions

 If you drop out of the program before you complete the degree, you will need to repay DCF for all educational costs incurred toward the degree.

 The application process consists of submitting all materials required (see the application check list) including obtaining required signatures of approval.
-After a preliminary review by the Division of Child Protection and Permanency, a final list of approved participants will be forwarded to the lead institution, Stockton University, and you will be notified of your status and instructed to apply to the graduate programs of your choice for final determination of program acceptance.
+After a preliminary review by the Department of Children and Families, a final list of approved participants will be forwarded to the lead institution, Stockton University, and you will be notified of your status and instructed to apply to the graduate programs of your choice for final determination of program acceptance.

 The best preparation is to spend some time thinking about your goals and expectations and to consider how graduate education can fit into your present life.
 Ask yourself the following questions: Am I ready for graduate school?
 How will I balance my work, personal life and graduate study?
 Do family members and other important people in my life support my plans?
 Do I have the support of my workplace?
 What do I want to get out of an MSW degree?